 The latest date to plant corn will largely depend on the variety you are growing.
 There are early, midseason and late cultivars that can be planted at different times.
+When to harvest corn?
 Some varieties of corn are ready to harvest within two months of planting, whereas others take closer to three.
 When planning when to plant corn the growing period needs to be factored in to the timings.

 The latest possible time for planting corn will depend on your specific growing zone, but look to get plants in the ground by at least mid-summer to give the plant enough time in the sunshine to grow strong.